cablehead/levee/docs/content/core/io.md

 * take(n):
   blocks until `n` bytes are buffered, and returns them as a lua string, or `nil` if there was an error.

+* json():
+  decodes the stream using the json decoder and returns a lua table for the decoded json.

 * chunk(n):
   create a Chunk object from this stream that's `n` bytes.